 My son is a huge fan of apples of all kinds (Cosmic Crisp and Gala apples are his favorites!).
 I, on the other hand, am a huge fan of low-carb breakfasts.
 (My husband likes bread with peanut butter.
 He is not part of the breakfast equation).

-This mother’s everlasting quest to find the perfect breakfast has led me to develop this recipe: low-carb pancakes made with almond flour and applesauce, and topped with glazed healthy caramelized apples, sprinkled with cinnamon and sweetened with coconut sugar.
+This mother’s everlasting quest to find the perfect low maintenance breakfast has led me to develop this recipe: low-carb pancakes made with almond flour and applesauce, and topped with glazed healthy caramelized apples, sprinkled with cinnamon and sweetened with coconut sugar.
 No refined sugar, no refined flours, maximum flavor.

 Whoever said there was no such thing as the perfect balance between healthy and tasty has never tasted these healthy apple pancakes.

 We all grew up with the saying that apples keep the doctor away.
 It might be a bit of a cliché, but the nutrients and vitamins combined with the lightly sweetened tartness of these delicious organic apples make for a rich and flavourful treat that will also keep you healthy.